NachtRaveVL/virtmem-continued/doc/manual.md

 the proxy class (returned by `*myIntVPtr`) will be converted to an int (automatic type cast), during which it will return a copy the data from virtual memory.
-The second line is a write operation: here the proxy class signals `virtmem` that data is changed and needs to be synchronized during the next page swap.
+The second line is a write operation: here the proxy class signals `virtmem-continued` that data is changed and needs to be synchronized during the next page swap.

 For accessing data members of structures (everything discussed here also